High Frequency Nonlinear Response of Superconducting Cavity-Grade Nb surfaces: III. DATA

-\textit{Data:} First, a bulk Nb sample provided by the Bieler group (MSU) originating from a Tokyo-Denkai large grain Nb single crystal was examined.
-The surface of the sample was mechanically polished and then electropolished.
-Later, the sample was strained to $40\%$ elongation, cut in half, and two differently oriented halves (F and C) were welded back together \cite{tai_nanoscale_2015, DogBoneSample}.
-The sample was then measured for third harmonic response at a fixed position on side C of the sample 4mm away from the weld.
-This location experienced a brief thermal excursion that retained much of the deformed dislocation defect structure as described in more detail in Fig. 16 of \cite{DogBoneSample} and \cite{DerekThesis}.
+First, a bulk Nb sample provided by the Bieler group (MSU) originating from a Tokyo-Denkai large-grain Nb single crystal is examined.
+The surface of the sample is mechanically polished and then electropolished.
+Later, the sample is strained to $40\%$ elongation, cut in half, and two differently oriented halves (F and C) are welded back together \cite{tai_nanoscale_2015, DogBoneSample}.
+The sample is then measured for a third-harmonic response at a fixed position on side C of the sample 4 mm away from the weld.
+This location experiences a brief thermal excursion that retains much of the deformed dislocation defect structure as described in more detail in Fig. 16 of Ref. \cite{DogBoneSample} and Ref. \cite{DerekThesis}.

-Fig. \ref{BulkNbSurf} shows a plot of third harmonic response $(V_{3f})$ vs temperature $(T)$ and applied RF field amplitude $(H_{rf})$ at $f=4.38$ GHz input frequency.
-A temperature independent probe background was subtracted from the data for clarity.
-One notes several families of nonlinear response (separated by white and black dashed lines) that are roughly periodic as a function of applied RF amplitude.
+Fig. \ref{BulkNbSurf} shows a plot of measured third-harmonic response $(V_{3f})$ vs temperature $(T)$ and applied rf field amplitude $(H_{rf})$ at an$f=4.38$-$GHz$ input frequency.
+A temperature-independent probe background is subtracted from the data for clarity.
+One notes several families of nonlinear response (separated by white and black dashed lines) that are roughly periodic as a function of applied rf amplitude.